zino974/wire-android/README.md

 ## How to build locally
 1. Check out the wire-android repository.
-2. Switch to latest relase branch `rel/x.x.x`
+2. Switch to latest relase branch `release`
 3. From the checkout folder, run `./gradlew assembleProdRelease`.
 This will pull in all the necessary dependencies from Maven.

 These steps will build only the Wire client UI, pulling in all other Wire frameworks from Maven.
 If you want to modify the source/debug other Wire frameworks, you can check project dependencies and build other wire projects separately.
 The most interesting projects to check are: